silabs-KrisY/coex-testing/README.md

 Start Z3Gateway.
 The gateway application will post some output, and then a `Z3Gateway>` prompt signaling it is ready for interaction.

-Form a new Zigbee network:
+Here's an example of forming a new Zigbee network, pan ID 0xABCD, power level 0 dBm, channel 11.
+Note that we always leave the network first in case a previous network has already been initialized:
 ```
 Z3Gateway> network leave
-Z3Gateway> plugin network-creator start 1
+Z3Gateway> plugin network-creator form 1 0xABCD 0 11
+NWK Creator Security: Start: 0x00

+Forming on ch 11, panId 0xABCD
 ```
-When this succeeds it will post `EMBER_NETWORK_UP 0x0000`.
+When this succeeds it will print `EMBER_NETWORK_UP 0x0000`.

 We also want to execute a command to reduce some of the unnecessary traffic (in this case, periodic MTORR broadcasts) so that we can focus on the traffic we are intentionally sending: